Romesz/interactivePriceBook/README.md

 Interactive price book with cart option.

-Developed by the following techinques:
+Developed by the following techniques

 HTML(5), LESS,
 JS